A Light-Cone Approach to Higher-Order Cosmological Observables: The Observational Angular Distance–Redshift Relation

 We emphasize that the terms at the observer position in \eqref{eq:dA-source-comparison} can not be directly matched with the literature.
 In particular, all the terms with the velocity potential $\xi^\tau_\t{o}$ represents genuine new contributions to the already existing formulae.

 \paragraph{Denominator of the angular distance–redshift relation.} Thanks to the matching with the literature described in the previous paragraph, we have now validated our methodology to compute $d^{(2)}_\t{A}(z)$.
-Thus, we can systematically proceed with the evaluation of the observer terms which do not have to perfectly match with the literature, as they are due to the observational gauge fixing, correspondent to the fact that the we are computing $d_\t{A}(z)$ as measured by a free-falling observer.
+Thus, we can systematically proceed with the evaluation of the observer terms which do not have to perfectly match with the literature, as they are due to the observational gauge fixing, correspondent to the fact that we are computing $d_\t{A}(z)$ as measured by a free-falling observer.

-The first is contained in Eq.~\eqref{eq:dA-source-comparison}, as explained at the end of the previous paragraph.
+The first observer contribution is contained in Eq.~\eqref{eq:dA-source-comparison}, as explained at the end of the previous paragraph.
 The second stems from the denominator of $d^{(2)}_\t{A}(z)$.
 By Taylor expanding Eq.~\eqref{eq:den-dA} and making use of

 and of Eqs.~\eqref{eq:noIRdiv-obs} and \eqref{eq:elimination-div}, we get

 By multiplying the above equation with $d^{(\t{num})}_\t{A}(z)$ of Eqs.~\eqref{eq:d_A-num-den} up to second order, we obtain

 Therefore, the complete gauge-invariant formula for the angular distance–redshift relation is obtained once we sum Eqs.~\eqref{eq:dA-source-comparison} and \eqref{eq:new-dA-1}, by replacing the explicit forms of the second-order gauge modes.
 This is what we are going to do in the next final paragraph.